Have I written about cider yet?

 I never liked the taste of beer.
 I just couldn’t get into it.
 So in school, I probably always came off as a high roller with my 10 dollar drinks.
 Even at house parties, I would bring top-shelf vodka and cranberry juice or the fixings for an Amaretto Sour.

-Later on, in my drinking career, I would try a beer as a last resort but it was never my favorite.
+Later on, in my drinking career, I would try a beer as the last resort but it was never my favorite.

 Then one day we went to happy hour at Finn McCool’s and my life changed.
 For the BETTER!
 For there I was introduced to Woodchuck Apple Cider.